Toxic Shock Syndrome (TSS), explained

 Toxic Shock Syndrome Treatment & Prognosis

 Luckily, modern medicine is able to treat most cases successfully.
 But even then, it involves a stay in the hospital and IV fluids along with antibiotics.
-In some cases, a stay in the intensive care unit or surgery is also needed.
+In some cases, hospitalization in the intensive care unit or surgery are needed.

 Indeed, the worst cases can be life-threatening.
 Some severe cases also lead to the amputation of a limb, which sadly occurred when model Lauren Wasser lost her leg to TSS in December 2017.

 Often, those who suffer the most are those who do not seek medical attention rapidly enough.
 This is because, in the beginning, toxic shock syndrome symptoms are similar to viral infection or flu symptoms.
-If, during your period, you think you may have symptoms of TSS, it’s important to get checked immediately (like three days ago last Wednesday-immediately).
+If, during your period, you think you may have signs of toxic shock syndrome, it’s important to get to the emergency department of your nearest hospital and checked immediately (like three days ago last Wednesday-immediately).

 What causes TSS?

 In menstruating women, there is basically one route to TSS: The uninvited guest known as staphylococcus aureus.
-Staph aureus is a bacteria that normally lives on our skin and doesn’t cause trouble.
-However, it’s thought that when a tampon is inserted, it drags some staph aureus from the skin into the vagina, riding on the tampon, as it were.
+Staph aureus, a bacteria that resides on our skin, typically doesn’t cause any issues.
+However, when a tampon is inserted, it can introduce staph aureus from the skin into your vagina.

 These toxins are superantigens that prompt the immune system to massively overreact to an infection, causing the body to go into shock as inflammation spreads and a fever rises.

-Completely freaked out?
-Remember that TSS is still extremely rare and there are LOTS of things you can do to reduce your chances of contracting it.
+Freaked out?
+Remember, TSS is rare and there are many ways to reduce your risk of getting it.

 How to prevent TSS